2023 Most Popular Fisheries Sciences Bachelor's Degree Schools

 Full Fisheries Sciences at Texas A&M University - College Station Report

 Northern Michigan University did quite well in this year’s ranking of the most popular places for fisheries sciences students to get a bachelor’s degree.
 It came in at #6 on the list.
-Northern Michigan University is a moderately-sized public school located in the town of Marquette.
+Northern Michigan University is a medium-sized public school located in the town of Marquette.

 Of the 14 students majoring in fisheries at Northern Michigan University, 71% are male and 29% are female.